Last updated: April 23, 2025

 Available terms

-A credit card does not include a specified term length, as your credit limit will stay active as long as your account is kept in good standing and is kept open by the issuer.
+A credit card doesn’t have a specified term length, with your credit limit potentially staying active as long as your account is in good standing and kept open by the issuer.

 Closing thoughts: Your home equity borrowing options